-Two experienced career counsellors, Dr. Günter Klause and Dr. David Mathieson, advise students at Schule Schloss Salem in choosing their future career paths.
-In addition the Salem network of teachers, parents, alumni and outside experts is happy to provide advice and support.
+Two experienced career counsellors, Dr. Günter Klause and Sam Merlin, advise students at Schule Schloss Salem in choosing their future career paths.
+In addition, the Salem network of teachers, parents, alumni and outside experts is happy to provide advice and support.

 Career counselling begins in Year 9 and follows a clearly defined goal: each and every student should be prepared to make success-oriented decisions about the future in full awareness of his or her individual interests and abilities.

 To this end, our students receive continual preparation at three levels to guide them toward a career path upon leaving school:

 Counselling: personal interviews and support in drawing up applications

 Self-exploration: stimulating exercises for reflection upon strengths, weaknesses, interests, values and goals

 Information: workshops, seminars, preparation and registration for on-campus PSAT and SAT tests

 Dr. Günther Klause Career Counseling Abitur, Head of Department Latin Teacher: Latin, Russian, Psychology

 The alumni network of Altsalemer (ASV) is an association of former Salem students from all class years.
 It encourages lively contact between alumni and active interaction with the school.
 Furthermore ASV supports the Kurt Hahn Foundation, whose mission is to ensure the funding of academic scholarships.
 The ASV was founded in 1950 and today maintains a worldwide network of more than 4000 alumni.
 70 percent of its members are under 50 years of age.
 Additionally the association supports the school's development with conceptual and financial input.
 For example, it supported the construction of the Salem College campus with an exceptionally successful fundraising campaign.